ishitaraina1807/QR-code-componet/README.md

 # QR-code-componet
-basic qr code component using html and css
+This is a basic front-end Mentor challenege done using HTML and CSS